BigBitBusInc/kubernetes-automation-toolkit/code/app-code/api/todo-python-django/README.md

 | Skaffold | [skaffold.yml](skaffold.yml) | This Skaffold file contains instructions on how to deploy the application into Kubernetes | [Skaffold](https://skaffold.dev/) handles the workflow for building, pushing and deploying your application |

 ## Installation

-We assume you have access to a reasonable local computer with a broadband internet connection capable of downloading multiple gigabytes of data (mostly for Docker images).
+We assume you have access to a reasonably capable local computer (at least 4 processor cores, 8GB RAM and 50GB of free disk space) with a broadband internet connection capable of downloading multiple gigabytes of data (mostly for Docker images).

+**Note: If running on a Windows machine: Use a text editor (ex.
+VSCode) to change the EOL sequence of the start.sh file from CRLF to LF.**

+### Development on your Local PC

+Developers may want to iterate through their code as they develop software on their local PC.
+We will run the to-do Django code on our PC for debugging and connect to a postgres database running on a container.
+If you use Windows OS or don't have root access on your PC you can consider performing the below steps  inside a Linux virtual machine on your PC.

 ### Pre-requisite Software

 1. [Install Docker](https://docs.docker.com/get-docker/) and [Docker-compose](https://docs.docker.com/compose/install/) on your computer.
 2. [Install Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/), the Kubernetes command line interface client, on your computer.
 3. [Install Helm](https://helm.sh/docs/intro/install/) package manager client on your computer (version 3 or greater).
 4. [Install Skaffold](https://skaffold.dev/docs/install/) on your computer.

-**Note: If running on a Windows machine: Use a text editor (ex.
-VSCode) to change the EOL sequence of the start.sh file from CRLF to LF.**

-### Development on your Local PC
-Developers may want to iterate through their code as they develop software on their local PC.
-We will run the to-do Django code on our PC for debugging and connect to a postgres database running on a container.

 Open a terminal and create a virtual environment for Python (Assuming you have already installed Python 3.8 or later on your PC):